 (a) Fertilization Principles

 In addition to following the principles of “highlighting organic fertilizers, increasing fertilization amounts, increasing the proportion of base fertilizers, and emphasizing green safety,” fertilization in albino tea gardens must also consider its impact on the balance between “albinism-return to green” and “reproductive-nutritional” growth.
-Choosing fertilizers based on species and tree conditions is crucial.
+Choosing fertilizers based on species and Tree conditions is crucial.

 1. Control Nitrogen Fertilizer Use Before Spring Tea in Mature Gardens

 After using inorganic fertilizers, especially nitrogen fertilizers, varieties like Baiye No. 1 often fail to turn white or show insufficient albinism or return to green prematurely.
 Therefore, mature tea gardens should primarily use organic fertilizers and limit the use of chemical fertilizers.
-Since only spring tea is harvested, the entire year's fertilization should consist of base fertilizers, and the timing should be advanced to autumn or even after the end of spring tea harvesting and pruning; within the juvenile period, there's no need to worry about affecting albinism, and nitrogen fertilizers can promote new development, so their use is not restricted.
+Since only spring tea is harvested, the entire year's fertilization should consist of base fertilizers, and the timing should be advanced to autumn or even after the end of spring tea harvesting and pruning; within the juvenile period, there's no need to worry about affecting albinism, and nitrogen fertilizers can promote new shoot development, so their use is not restricted.

 2. Control Phosphorus and Potassium Fertilizer Use